pfirsich/theshoemaker/posts/why-is-there-no-invisible-database.md

 And even if any of these are no concern to you, you don't really know if it will stay like that forever.
 I would not feel comfortable introducing something like this into my project.
 Even if I had made it!

-If we finally (ever?) get reflection in C++, another approach might to generate serialization/deserialization logic for [POD](https://en.wikipedia.org/wiki/Passive_data_structure)s and provide some wrappers for standard library classes to simply interface with any of the popular databases.
+If we finally (ever?) get reflection in C++, another approach might be to generate serialization/deserialization logic for [POD](https://en.wikipedia.org/wiki/Passive_data_structure)s and provide some wrappers for standard library classes to simply interface with any of the popular databases.
 This would essentially be just a fancy client library for an existing database.
 And if we ever do get reflection, I will probably try that.

 Expectedly my idea did not lead to a groundbreaking conclusion, but I found it very worthwile to explore this topic more deeply and the better I understand the remaining problems, the more likely I am to find solutions for them in the future.